Pteronisculus

-Pteronisculus is an extinct genus of prehistoric ray-finned fish that lived during the Early Triassic and Middle Triassic epochs of the Triassic period.
+Pteronisculus is an extinct genus of prehistoric ray-finned fish that lived during the Early Triassic and Middle Triassic epochs of the Triassic period worldwide.

 It was first described under the name "Glaucolepis" by Erik Stensiö in 1921 and was later shown to be a synonym of Pteronisculus described by Errol White in 1933.
-However, because the name "Glaucolepis" is preoccupied (it had already been given to the extant lepidopteran Glaucolepis Braun, 1917), Pteronisculus became the valid genus name for the Triassic fish.
+However, because the name "Glaucolepis" is preoccupied (it had already been given to the extant lepidopteran insect Glaucolepis Braun, 1917), Pteronisculus became the valid genus name for the Triassic fish.

 Appearance and distribution

 Like many other early ray-finned fishes, Pteronisculus had a bullet-shaped skull with large eyes near the front end, and a large gape armed with small to large, conical teeth.
 Its body was covered with small rhombic scales that show peg-and-socket articulation.
 Pteronisculus had enlarged pectoral fins and small pelvic fins.
 The dorsal and anal fins were virtually opposed to each other.
 The caudal fin was heterocercal.

 Pteronisculus had a wide geographic range during the Early Triassic.
-Fossils were collected in Greenland, Madagascar, Spitsbergen and the United States (possibly also British Columbia, Canada).
+Fossils were collected in Greenland, Madagascar, Spitsbergen and the United States.
+It is possibly also present in the Early Triassic of British Columbia, Canada; a species described as Acrolepis laetus by Lawrence Lambe has been tentatively referred to Pteronisculus.
 From the Middle Triassic, it is only known from South China.
 Its occurrence in the Permian of South Africa has been questioned.
 About 13 species have been described to date, ranging from 11 cm to 40 cm in length.